Vishishtadvaita: Ishvara

-Ishvara (denoted by Vishnu (Narayana)) is the Supreme Cosmic Spirit who maintains complete control over the Universe and all the sentient beings, which together also form the pan-organistic body of Ishvara.
-The triad of Ishvara, along with the universe and the sentient beings, is Brahman, which signifies the completeness of existence.
-Ishvara is Parabrahman endowed with innumerable auspicious qualities (Kalyana Gunas).
-Ishvara is perfect, omniscient, omnipresent, incorporeal, independent, the creator of the universe, its active ruler, and also its eventual destroyer.
-He is causeless, eternal, and unchangeable—and is yet the material and the efficient cause of the universe and sentient beings.
-He is both immanent (like whiteness in milk) and transcendent (like a watch-maker independent of a watch).
-He is the subject of worship.
-He is the basis of morality and the giver of the fruits of one's Karma.
-He rules the world with His Maya—His divine power.
+Ishvara is identified with Vishnu (Narayana).
+According to the tradition, Ishvara maintains control over the universe and all sentient beings, which together form the pan-organistic body of Ishvara.
+The triad of Ishvara, the universe, and the sentient beings constitutes Brahman, signifying the completeness of existence.
+Ishvara is described as Parabrahman endowed with numerous auspicious qualities (Kalyana Gunas).
+According to Ramanuja's theology, Ishvara is perfect, omniscient, omnipresent, incorporeal, independent, the creator of the universe, its active ruler, and its eventual destroyer.
+He is causeless, eternal, and unchangeable, yet serves as both the material and efficient cause of the universe and sentient beings.
+He is both immanent, like whiteness in milk, and transcendent, like a watch-maker independent of a watch.
+He is the subject of worship, the basis of morality and the giver of the fruits of karma.
+He rules the world with Maya, his divine power.

 Antaryamin

 The inner controller (antar-yāmin) is the thread connecting everything, governing this world, the next, and all beings from within (Brihadaranyaka Upanishad 3.7.3-23).

-"He who inhabits water, yet is within water, whom water does not know, whose body water is and who controls water from within—He is your Self, the Inner Controller, the Immortal."
+"He who inhabits water, yet is within water, whom water does not know, whose body water is and who controls water from within – He is your Self, the Inner Controller, the Immortal."